bruce-c-liu/Grow/README.md

 # Grow

-Roguelite sidescroller game where you get stronger every run!
+A rogue-lite sidescroller game where you get stronger every run!

 Play at: https://bruce-c-liu.github.io/Grow/

-## Contributing
+# Contributing

 Ideas and suggestions are welcome by opening issues. :)

-## Patch Notes
+# Patch Notes

+##### 6/4/20

+###### NEW

+- Added dash sound effect.
+- Added background music.

+###### CHANGED

+- When wall grabbing, releasing the key in the direction of the wall grab will now release the grab.
+  - Before, releasing the key did nothing.
+  - This should make getting off a wall feel more snappy.
+  - Players still retain the ability to slowly slide down a wall by holding down the direction key.

+###### UNDER THE HOOD

+- Collisions are now checked _after_ updates occur.
+  - Before, there were some inconsistencies when handling this.
+  - Should prevent a whole class of bugs down the line.

+###### BUG FIX

+- Dashing left now properly plays its sound effect.

+---

 ##### 6/3/20